 Cuban Heritage Collection is providing the Cuban Heritage Collection Fellowships at the University of Miami across the USA.
 The Goizueta Foundation Graduate Fellowship Program provides assistance for supporting doctoral research at the Cuban Heritage Collection (CHC).

-The goal of the Goizueta Graduate Fellowships is to engage emerging scholars with the materials available in the CHC and thus contribute to the larger body of award in Cuban and Cuban diaspora studies.
+The goal of the Goizueta Graduate Fellowships is to engage emerging scholars with the materials available in the CHC and thus contribute to the larger body of scholarship in Cuban and Cuban diaspora studies.

 Beneficial offer for candidates across the USA.